jefftienchow/Interlock_Demo/README.md

 # Interlock Demo
 The goal of this project is to demonstrate a run-time monitor for verifying visual lane perception.
 There are four components: the sensor, controller, monitor, and actuator.
 The monitor detects flaws in the controller's perception and intervense when these flaws are detected.
 Docker is used to enforce isolation between components.
+This project was developed as a final project for 6.858.

 ## Requirements
 Must be using a working distribution of Linux and have docker and docker-compose installed.